-- Alternatively, you could use cabbage juice, which changes color based on the pH of the solution.
+- Alternatively, instead of bromothymol blue as an indicator you could use cabbage juice, which also changes color based on the pH of the solution.
 For information on how to make this pH indicator solution, check out the Science Buddies project idea Cabbage Chemistry.

 - For science projects on measuring sugars in foods and relating this to diabetes, see How Sweet It Is!
 Measuring Glucose in Your Food, Sucrose & Glucose & Fructose, Oh My!
 Uncovering Hidden Sugar in Your Food, and Lactose, Sucrose, and Glucose: How Many Sugars are in Your Smoothie?

 Share your story with Science Buddies!I Did This Project!
 Please log in and let us know how things went.